A Typical Eighth Grader

 Transitioning to High School

-To help you with high school planning, please find below the monthly timetable of Magellan services:
+To help you with high school planning, please find below the monthly timetable of Magellan services/programs and WCPSS Magnet and Early College dates:

-Private School deadlines differ from the Wake County School System deadlines.
-If interested in having your child attend a private school, please check the website for admission details and deadlines.
+*Private and Charter School deadlines differ from the Wake County School System deadlines.
+If interested in having your child attend one of these options, please check their websites for admission details and deadlines.

-Provide CFNC instruction for both parents and students.
+*CFNC instruction provided for both parents and students.
 The College Foundation of NC has a wonderful website useful in planning the high school course of study in addition to tracking activities, awards, and accomplishments for college applications.
-It is also a great tool for researching college options.
+It is also a great tool for researching and applying to college.

-Arrange “transition” classes for small groups of students.
-Students will meet with a former Magellan student who will give tips on transitioning (socially AND academically) successfully to high school. (contact: Melanie Biddell)
+*”Transition” classes provided for students (who are grouped according to their slated high school).
+Students will meet with Mrs. Biddell and a former Magellan student to hear tips on transitioning (socially AND academically) successfully to high school.